-A Digital Mobile Radio (DMR) will provide a security guard with both an essential tool for the job and a critical safety device.
+A Digital Mobile Radio (DMR) will provide a security guard with both an essential tool for the job and a critical safety device, whether guarding a single entrance or supporting a large event.
 The radio allows security personnel to keep in regular touch with controllers and fellow team members.
-Instant push-to-talk (PTT) technology provides immediate voice communications in the event of an emergency.
+Instant push-to-talk (PTT) technology provides immediate voice communications in the event of an emergency and safety features such as Lone Worker and Man Down panic alerts and GPS location services keep security staff safe.

 Alerts are sent across the whole radio system by the device that has triggered the emergency, along with the identity of the person issuing the alarm.
 GPS allows controllers and colleagues to quickly locate the security guard in trouble and provide assistance.